dgolov/vpn-server/README.md

 ---

-## Generate new public/private keys for peers
+## Generating new public/private keys for peers

+Keys are generated automatically.
+This functionality is needed to replace existing keys.

 ```commandline
 docker exec -it wireguard /bin/sh